SuperDARNCanada/borealis/docs/source/failure_modes.rst

 Solution:
 Either upgrade your protobuf version or install an older version of the protoc compiler.

+**Update since v1.0:** protobuf is no longer a dependency, so this issue should no longer exist.

 **Number of sequences per integration time decreasing over time**

 This behaviour has been seen when setting up Borealis on new computers.
 Typically the radar starts